wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 ## streaming-server
 In this namespace there are 3 deployments with their corresponding services:
 - **streaming server** - contains a video streaming application.
 The application also contains a field for typing and calculating the fibonacci number.
 It sends the number to the fibonacci deployment through its service and receives the result from this service.
-- **fibonacci** - receives the number to be calculated from the streaming server and sends it to the number verifier via its service and, depending on the response, calculates the given Fibonacci sequence number or returns information to the streaming server that it can’t make calculations,
+- **fibonacci** - receives the number to be calculated from the streaming server and sends it to the number verifier via its service and, depending on the response, calculates the given Fibonacci sequence number or returns information to the streaming server that it can’t make calculations.
+This application was introduced to show how recursive application affect monitoring, especially traces.
-- **number verifier** - checks the number sent by fibonacci and sends it back to him via his service.
+- **number verifier** - checks if the number sent by fibonacci is in range between 0 and 20 (if it's more than 20 then) and sends the result to the fibonacci service.
+The application was introduced only to have slightly more complex traces.

 ## monitoring-traces